b-goberdhan/MacroPad/README.md

     - `sound`: a sound file (mp3) that is played when the key is pressed.
     - `tone`: a tone that is played when key is pressed.

+***Note that you do not have to specify every key, you can opt to specify only the keys that you will use!***

 ## Defining a command

 There are 3 types of commands that you can issue: